zeynep-png/PatikaFlix/README.md

-Here is the translation of your task into English, formatted in Markdown:

----

 # Array List Practice

 In this practice, you are expected to create a list of TV Series and define the objects within it.
 The elements should be created through the Console screen.